How to Stop Itchy Feet – STOP Your Kids Fungal Problem!

 - Fungal Nails

 Athlete’s foot is a chronic infection caused by various types of fungus.
 It often spreads in places where your child may walk barefoot like public showers or swimming pools.
-This symptoms for this condition can range from itching to painful inflammation and even blisters!
-You will first notice the infection starting between your kid’s toes then spreading to the bottom and sides of the feet.
+The symptoms of this condition can range from itching to painful inflammation and even blisters.
+You will first notice the infection starting between your kid’s toes and then spreading to the bottom and sides of the feet.

-How Can I Tell If My Child Has Developed Foot Conditions?
+How Can You Tell If Your Child Has Developed Foot Conditions?

-The first step is to check if your child has had any breaks in the skin.
+1️⃣ The first step is to check if your child has had any breaks in the skin.
 Be aware of odor, as it can be a sign of bacteria.

 How Are Fungal Problems Treated? – Follow These Steps!

-Your kids’ daily habits play a huge role in helping to combat this condition.
-Here is a list of the most important steps you can take to prevent fungal problems:
+Your kids’ daily habits play a key role in helping to combat this condition.
+Below is a list of the most important steps you can take to prevent fungal problems:

-- Make sure your child is wearing shoes made of quality materials that are breathable (leather or canvas).
+1️⃣ Make sure your child is wearing shoes made of breathable quality materials (leather or canvas).
 Make sure the socks are also breathable and if your child sweats excessively, alternate the shoes, so they have at least a day to dry out.

 Depending on the type of infection your child has, medication may be required to treat their fungal infection.
 Successful treatment normally involves a combination of medication and self-care.

 As long as your child’s condition is not serious, over-the-counter and prescription powders help treat the itching and in certain cases the inflammation as well.
-Keep in mind that you should be doing all of this in addition to providing the correct type of shoes and socks.
+Keep in mind that you should be doing all of this in addition to providing your child with the correct type of shoes and socks.

 If your child has a foot condition, start by checking to see if they are wearing the correct footwear and follow these steps:

-- Wash your kids’ footwear with detergent (the shoelaces and the inner sole must be washed separately).
-Keep in mind that most shoe companies make machine washable shoes now, and I wrote an article describing thee best machine washable shoes for kids here:
+- Wash your kids’ footwear with detergent —the shoelaces and the inner sole must be washed separately.

 Has your child been struggling with itchy feet?
-Do you know if they have developed a foot condition such as athlete’s foot or fungal nails?
-Have you found a particular shoe style that has worked well?
-Please share your thoughts and experiences below so we can all benefit from them.
+Have they developed a foot condition such as athlete’s foot or fungal nails?
+Have you found a particular shoe style that has worked well for your child’s feet?
+Please share your thoughts and experiences below so other parents can learn and benefit from them.